 You Do Have Options—Effective Ones, Too!

-When I was diagnosed with ulcerative colitis in my early 20s, I had no idea that not only would I have to learn how to manage stress, but I was also in for an uncomfortable surprise: the pain.
-Ulcerative colitis (UC) is a type of inflammatory bowel disease; it’s similar to Crohn’s disease.
+I was diagnosed with ulcerative colitis in my early 20s.
+I had no idea that not only would I have to learn how to manage stress, but I was also in for an uncomfortable surprise: the pain.
+Ulcerative colitis (UC) is a type of inflammatory bowel disease, similar to Crohn’s disease.
 It can be quite painful.

-Unfortunately, at the time I was diagnosed, there weren’t many alternatives to dealing with the pain.
-UC became my ticket to receive opioid painkillers.
+Unfortunately, at the time I was diagnosed, there weren’t many options for dealing with the pain.
+UC became my ticket to receiving opioid painkillers.
 From oxys to hydros to Demerol, all I had to do was to go to the clinic and ask for them.
-Other than reaffirming my diagnosis, generally few questions were asked.
-Soon, I was faking my symptoms and doctor shopping for drugs, even when I wasn’t experiencing any pain at all.
+Other than reaffirming my diagnosis, they generally asked few questions.
+Soon I was faking my symptoms and doctor-shopping for drugs, even when I wasn’t experiencing any pain at all.

 After falling hard in addiction, I finally achieved freedom in sobriety with all the gifts this life provides.
-However, I have had to learn how to deal with the occasional pain of my chronic illness without painkillers.
-First off, I need to fess up to something: I panicked at the concept of living without my crutch, especially when I knew the pain would inevitably resurface in a flare.
+However, I’ve had to learn to deal with the occasional pain of my chronic illness without painkillers.
+I need to fess up to something.
+At first I panicked at the concept of living without my crutch, especially when I knew the pain would inevitably resurface in a flare.
 But I discovered that I had other alternatives; life was not, in fact, over.

-The good news is that anyone in recovery now has multiple options, depending on the type of pain and the care needed to be able to function on a day-to-day basis.
+The good news is that—depending on the type of pain and the care needed to be able to function on a day-to-day basis—anyone in recovery now has multiple options.

-acute pain begins suddenly and is short-term—often referred to as “sharp” and two examples are a sports injury or a migraine headache
+Acute pain begins suddenly and is short-term.
+It’s often referred to as “sharp”, and two examples are a sports injury or a migraine headache.

-chronic pain lasts for a longer period of time and may affect different systems in the body or spread to different regions
+Chronic pain lasts for a longer period of time.
+It may affect different systems in the body or spread to different regions.

-nerve pain happens when a nerve is damaged—one example is with sciatica
+Nerve pain happens when a nerve is damaged.
+One example is sciatica.

-referred pain is when pain may be perceived in another part of the body, when its origin is actually in another
+Referred pain is when pain may be perceived in another part of the body, but its origin is actually in another.

-The reason why the type of pain matters is because different treatments work more or less effectively depending on the type of pain that exists.
-Pain management is a medical plan to deal with a person’s particular needs so they can adapt to live a full life as possible.
-One example of an aspect of pain management is first setting a plan to get your life on the right track with an online recovery coach.
+The type of pain matters, because different treatments work more or less effectively depending on the type of pain that exists.
+Pain management is a medical plan to deal with a person’s particular needs, so they can adapt to live a full life as possible.
+One aspect of pain management can be setting a plan with an online recovery coach to get your life on track.

 But there’s more to know!
 Read on.

-Opiate-based painkillers were an enormous improvement over what used to exist, which was well . . . nothing.
-Get your leg sliced off in some medieval sword fight?
+Opiate-based painkillers were an enormous improvement over what used to exist, which was well … nothing.
+Get your leg sliced off in a medieval sword fight?
 Too bad.
-Even though opium has been around a long time, it certainly wasn’t distributed widely in the Middle Ages.
-By the early 1800s, scientists had isolated the alkaloid morphine from the opium poppy plant; it radically changed the way pain was managed in medicine.
+Even though opium has been around a long time, it wasn’t distributed widely in Europe in the Middle Ages.
+By the early 1800s, it had become available in the West and scientists had isolated the alkaloid morphine from the opium poppy plant.
+This radically changed the way pain was managed in medicine.

-Nevertheless, the dangers of morphine also became widely known—the biggest being addiction.
+Nevertheless, the dangers of morphine also became widely known.
+The biggest of these was addiction.
 Nowadays, painkiller usage has exploded to deal with all sorts of pain.
 In many cases, the potential for habit-forming, life-destructive behavior is inevitable.

-Although opioid painkillers are by no means disappearing any time soon, it’s important to realize that this class of medication is not all there is to dealing with pain!
+Although opioid painkillers won’t be disappearing any time soon, it’s important to realize that this class of medication is not all there is to dealing with pain!
 In fact, some treatments and non-opioid-based pharmaceuticals are more effective than morphine with certain types of pain, and without all the dangers.

-Any person experiencing consistent pain should always refer to a physician.
-Before beginning any pain-management regimen, first go to the professionals to honestly (and openly) assess what your options are.
-There are two kinds of pain management, with which under the supervision of professionals, a person has options: A) Western medicine, and; B) non-traditional or holistic therapies.
+Any person experiencing consistent pain should always consult a physician.
+Before beginning any pain-management regimen, first go to the professionals.
+Honestly (and openly) assess what your options are.
+There are two kinds of pain management under the supervision of professionals.
+A person has options: Western medicine, and non-traditional or holistic therapies.

-Deciding which treatment to seek is beyond the scope of this blog post.
-In spite of that, here is an incomplete list of the various forms of non-opioid-based pain management (both Western- and alternative therapies):
+Recommending which treatment to seek is beyond the scope of this blog post.
+In spite of that, here is an incomplete list of some forms of non-opioid-based pain management (both Western and alternative therapies):

 When you’re in pain, you don’t really care about anything but making it stop.
-The risk with opioid painkillers often supersedes any short-term benefit they may offer.
+But the risk with opioid painkillers often supersedes any short-term benefit they may offer.
 Still, there are times when the use of synthetic, opioid-like medications will be appropriate, such as with surgery or end-stage cancer.

 Ultimately, all pain is perception.
-You do have a choice to let it rule you, or whether you have the final say how it affects you in the core of who you are as a human being.
+You do have a choice whether to let it rule you.
+And you have the final say in how it affects you in the core of who you are as a human being.